• Skip to primary navigation

 Miso herbed roasted garlic butter paste for pasta, steak, veggies, garlic bread, fish, chicken, and more.

-We love to keep some of this miso butter on hand to add a rich distinct flavor to dinners like steak, chicken, pasta and noodles, fish, and mashed potatoes.
+We love to keep some of this miso butter on hand to add a rich distinct flavor to dinners like our bavette steak, cast iron chicken, uni pasta, crispy white fish, and miso mashed potatoes.
 We also love to spread the butter on bread to make a unique garlic bread appetizer.
 The best part?
 It is incredibly easy to make and adds big flavor to the simplest of dishes.

 Make a log for everyday cooking, or to wow your guests at your next dinner.
 It makes a fantastic host gift along with a fresh loaf of bread.